Vacation rentals in Clemson

 In the summer, cool off from the southern heat by swimming or boating in nearby Lake Hartwell before heading into downtown Clemson to enjoy some delicious barbecue and watch the sunset over the rugged mountain skyline.

-Top things to do in Clemson
+What are the top things to do in Clemson?

 South Carolina Botanical Garden